vuthalab/artiq/README.md

 We found this ARTIQ folder in ~/anaconda3/envs/artiq7/lib/python3.10/site-packages.

-The ARTIQ Language is the device-unspecific functionality of the ARTIQ.
+The ARTIQ Language is the device-independent functionality of the ARTIQ.
 It includes the classes that our experiments will inherit from as well as the basic commands we can use (for example, run(), build(), and with parallel).

 The ARTIQ Devices are all of the header files for the devices we have on the ARTIQ.
 This is all of the low level code that communicates with the device.
 The device's header file is the best place to see what you can do with a device.
 Along with the devices is a device database, a file called device\_db<span>.py.
 You need to make this file, which lists the IP address of the core device and all of the details of each device.
 An example of this can be found at ~/artiq/examples/kasli.
 Use this file, altering what you need to set up your device.